janpetzold/prince2-foundation-summary/README.md

 - purpose: identify, assess and control uncertainty (improve ability of project to succeed)
 - risk = set of events which will have an effect on achieving the project objectives / improve the ability of project to succeed
 - all projects introduce something new and uncertainty is risk
+- risks are communicated in all major reports (also Lessons and End Project Reports)
 - risk may be either **threat** or **opportunity**
 - risk management is one of the main tasks of the PM
 - three steps to Risk Management: identification (describe), assess (likelihood, impact) and control (respond)